-GTCHS believes that when students wear common school uniforms with approved colors, it fosters a school culture of community, solidarity and pride.
+GTCHS believes that when students adhere to a specific dress code with approved colors, it fosters a school culture of community, solidarity and pride.
 Further, it is also to ensure safety since the colors identify GTCHS students from the older college students.
 Therefore, students are to arrive to school in dress code and remain compliant throughout the day as long as on campus for any high school or college course or school activity by wearing the following: